Yes, You CAN Make Money Writing Emails

 If you’re interested in writing short-form copy, this is a great opportunity because literally every type of business needs email that can get results.

-Let’s look at the different types of emails being sent out.
+Let’s look at some of the different types of emails being sent out.

 6 Types of Email Projects